Skip to main content

 The main difference with the existing Redis adapter (which use the Redis Pub/Sub mechanism) is that this adapter will properly handle any temporary disconnection to the Redis server and resume the stream without losing any packets.

-• the maxLen option allows to limit the size of the stream
+• the maxLen option allows limiting the size of the stream

 • if connection state recovery is enabled, the sessions will be stored in Redis as a classic key/value pair